 Jenny’s story: A simple, beautiful, and light urban Passivhaus

-Tucked away between old and new houses, bounded by a 19th century Quaker meeting house and a well-used ginnel, the site was just the urban location, close to the city centre, which Jenny was looking for and conveniently faced south/southwest, which enabled the build’s designer – Anne Thorne Architects – to maximise passive solar gain and minimise additional heating demand.
+Tucked away between old and new houses, bounded by a 19th-century Quaker meeting house and a well-used ginnel, the site was just the convenient urban location that Jenny was looking for.
+Importantly, the site faced south/southwest, which enabled the build’s designer – Anne Thorne Architects – to maximise passive solar gain and minimise additional heating demand.

-Six months after moving in, Jenny is still delighted every day by how well the spaces work, how she can feel the sun circling the house, how the garden (garden-to-be) and the sky feel part of the house, by the solid thickness of the walls and roof, the detailing of the simple wooden staircase as well as the calmness and comfort.
+Now settled in her new home, Jenny is delighted every day by how well the spaces work, how she can feel the sun circling the house, how the garden (garden-to-be) and the sky feel part of her indoor environment.
+She also remarks at the solid thickness of the walls and roof and the detailing of the simple wooden staircase, as well as the overall calmness and comfort.

-The meticulous attention to Passivhaus calculations and detailing by certified Passivhaus designer, Junko Suetake, was delivered on site by her builders, Croft Farm Construction, achieved exactly what was intended.
-Jenny’s home’s energy consumption is, so far, well within that predicted by the Passivhaus Planning Package calculations with a full year estimate for combined gas and electricity bills of only around £500.
+The meticulous attention to Passivhaus calculations and detailing by certified Passivhaus designer, Junko Suetake, means the building performs exceptionally well when it comes to energy efficiency.
+The build’s energy consumption is, so far, well within that predicted by the Passivhaus Planning Package calculations with a full year estimate for combined gas and electricity bills of around £500.

-The comment most often made by friends staying is how evenly comfortable and un-stuffy the house feels, even though the actual temperature may be lower than what they are used to in their own homes.
-The second most common is disbelief that this can be achieved without a full central heating system, even when it’s freezing outside.
-Jenny admits she was sceptical too but this house has proved it convincingly for her, not just that Passivhaus design can reduce energy use but that it can contribute to a simple, low tech, well designed house that is a delight for her to live in.
+The comment most often made by Jenny’s visitors is how evenly comfortable and un-stuffy the house feels, even though the actual temperature may be lower than what they are used to in their own homes.
+The second most often is disbelief that this can be achieved without a full central heating system, even when it’s freezing outside.
+Jenny admits she was sceptical too, but this house has convinced her not just that Passivhaus design can reduce energy use, but that it can contribute to a simple, low-tech, well-designed home that is a delight for her to live in.

 Jenny’s house was shortlisted for the urban category of the 2016 UK Passivhaus Awards.